Coming Out Monologues

 TCOM IS ON HIATUS.
 Ever wanted to write your own coming out monologue?
 Attend this workshop led by a UCR graduate student and write it out.
 Your monologue might be used in a future performance of the UCR Coming Out Monologues.

-- Parking for TCOM: Visit the kiosk at University Avenue and West Campus Drive and purchase a $5 evening parking permit for Lot 1.
+- Parking for TCOM: Visit the kiosk at University Avenue and West Campus Drive and purchase a parking permit for Lot 1.

 - Campus Map